renacin/BramptonTransitAnalysis/README.md

 ## Overview Of Code:

 ### 1. Determining All Bus Routes, And The Order Of Bus Stop Arrivals
-	1. Navigate 2: https://www1.brampton.ca/EN/residents/transit/plan-your-trip/Pages/Schedules-andMaps.aspx.
+	* Navigate 2: https://www1.brampton.ca/EN/residents/transit/plan-your-trip/Pages/Schedules-andMaps.aspx.
 Parse all bus routes.
-	2. For each bus route, parse each bus stop.
+	* For each bus route, parse each bus stop.
 Try to find bus stop number.
+Possible Concern: The Bus Numbers On The Website Do Not Match The Data In Brampton Transits CSV.
+How Will I Fix This?